-LA 502/620 - Innovations in Reading, K-12 Organizing, managing, and evaluating both classroom and school-wide K-12 reading programs.
-Students examine the textbook adoption process, participate in the development and use of a tool for evaluating reading texts, assess components of reading and writing programs, and learn to integrate reading and writing processes throughout the school grades to extend learners' experiences and enhance their own and students' capacity to solve literacy problems.
-This capstone course of the Language and Literacy: Reading Endorsement Program must be taken at the end of the sequence.
+LA 502/620 - Innovations in Reading, K-12

+Organizing, managing, and evaluating both classroom and school-wide K-12 reading programs.
+Students examine the textbook adoption process, participate in the development and use of a tool for evaluating reading texts, assess components of reading and writing programs, and learn to integrate reading and writing processes throughout the school grades to extend learners' experiences and enhance their own and students' capacities to solve literacy problems.
+This capstone course of the Language and Literacy Program must be taken at the end of the sequence.

 Prerequisite: Completion of Reading Endorsement courses or consent of instructor.

-Credit: 3 semester hours.
-LA 515 - Drama for Learning and Social Action Interactive exploration of drama in the K-8 curriculum that prepares teachers to use drama to engage students in learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
+LA 515 - Drama for Learning and Social Action

+Interactive exploration of drama in the K-8 curriculum that prepares teachers to use drama to engage students in learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts.
 Through workshops, participants experience drama as an art form; as a medium for language and literacy development and inquiry-centered, multidisciplinary content learning; and as a powerful mode for meaning-making.
 Through discussion and presentation, students explore historical and current perspectives on educational drama and its potential to support creative, cognitive, physical, emotional, and social development for all children.
 Reflects a pluralistic drama education perspective that prompts children to engage issues of diversity, examine how cultural knowledge is constructed, critique the dominant culture, and confront questions of social justice.
 Also listed as THED 515, CORE 542.
-Prerequisite: None.
-Credit: 2 semester hours.

-LA 523 - Teaching Writing to Adolescents Writing process as it relates to thinking and learning in adolescence.
-Emphasizes a writing workshop approach to composition, as well as use of response groups and conference procedures and strategies that are responsive to adolescents individual differences, interests, developmental levels, and cultural contexts.
-Prerequisite: None.
-Credit: 2 semester hours.
+LA 523 - Teaching Writing to Adolescents

+Writing process as it relates to thinking and learning in adolescence.
+Emphasizes a writing workshop approach to composition, as well as use of response groups and conference procedures and strategies that are responsive to adolescents' individual differences, interests, developmental levels, and cultural contexts.